Formal Public Tendering (Bidding Opportunity) Document

 Bidders should not electronically alter any portion of downloaded documents with the exception of adding the information requested.
 To do so may invalidate the bidder's response.

-- Check the original posting location regularly for addendum and questions & answers on active opportunities.
+- Check the original posting location regularly for addendum and questions and answers on active opportunities.

 - Read the bid documents thoroughly and comply with all the instructions and conditions.

-- Ensure your response is submitted to the Prescribed Location, noted in the bid documents, before the Closing Date and Time.
+- Ensure your response is submitted to the prescribed Submission Location, noted in the bid documents, before the Closing Date and Time.